Baroque architecture: Late Baroque (1675–1750)

 During the period of the Late Baroque (1675–1750), the style appeared across Europe, from England and France to Central Europe and Russia, from Spain and Portugal to Scandinavia, and in the colonies of Spain and Portugal in the New World and the Philippines.
 It often took different names, and the regional variations became more distinct.
 A particularly ornate variant appeared in the early 18th century, called Rocaille in France and Rococo in Spain and Central Europe.
 The sculpted and painted decoration covering every space on the walls and ceiling.
 The most prominent architects of this style included Balthasar Neumann, noted for the Basilica of the Fourteen Holy Helpers and the Wurzburg Residence (1749–51).
 These works were among the final expressions of the Rococo or the Late Baroque.

 Italy

 By the early 18th century, Baroque buildings could be found in all parts of Italy, often with regional variations.
 Notable examples included the Basilica of Superga, overlooking Turin, by Filippo Juvarra (1717–1731), which was later used as model for the Panthéon in Paris.
 The Stupinigi Palace (1729–31) was a hunting lodge and one of the Residences of the Royal House of Savoy near Turin.
-It was also built Filippo Juvarra.
+It was also built by Filippo Juvarra.